maciejkula/maciejkula.github.io/_posts/2015-01-01-calling-blas.md

 comments: true
 ---

-It is often useful to be able to call BLAS routines directly from Cython.
-Doing so avoids calling the corresponding NumPy functions (which would incur a performance penalty of running interpreted code and type and shape checking) as well as re-implementing linear algebra operations in Cython (which will likely be both incorrect /and/ slower).
+It is often useful to be able to call [BLAS](http://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) routines directly from Cython.
+Doing so avoids calling the corresponding NumPy functions (which would incur a performance penalty of running interpreted code and type and shape checking) as well as re-implementing linear algebra operations in Cython (which will likely be both incorrect _and_ slower).

 ### Existing Cython BLAS wrappers
 Correspondingly, there are several ways of doing so.